Vanarga/pwshExcel/README.md

         This advanced function returns a hashtable containing the last used column and last used row of a worksheet..

     **.PARAMETER** - Worksheet
-        The parameter Worksheet is the Excel worksheet com object passed to the function.
+        The mandatory parameter Worksheet is the Excel worksheet com object passed to the function.

     **.EXAMPLE**
         The example below returns a hashtable containing the last used column and row of the referenced worksheet.
 ```
+        Get-WorksheetUsedRange -Worksheet <PS Excel Worksheet Object>

-        PS C:\> Get-WorksheetUsedRange $Worksheet
+        PS C:\> Get-WorksheetUsedRange -Worksheet $myWorksheet
 ```
 9. **Get-WorksheetData**